madgik/exareme2/README.md

 The code is a kind of python/<b>pseudocode</b>(obviously <b>not executable</b>..).
 The reason I uploaded it is just to describe the approach I have in mind.

-A python wrapper layer that takes care of the underlying nodes databases manipulation, giving the algorithms* developer a simple, minimal interface to control the accessibility and flow of the data between her code and the several databases.
+A python wrapper layer that takes care of the underlying nodes databases manipulation, giving the algorithms<b>*</b> developer a simple, minimal interface to control the accessibility and flow of the data between her code and the several databases.
 Introducing such a layer is towards the "separation of concerns" principle which will lead in a more modular system, on which one can implement more complete testing.

+<b>*</b>with term algorithm I mean a Statistical/Machine Learning/Data Mining algorithm.

-In more detail, inside all the databases involved there will be a set of SQL user defined functions (python/sql/whatever..) implementing mathematical manipulations that will constitute the building blocks for more complex algorithms.
+In more detail, inside all the databases involved, there will be a set of SQL user defined functions (python/sql/whatever..) implementing mathematical manipulations that will constitute the building blocks for more complex algorithms.
 The udfs must be minimal and general enough to encourage reuse in different algorithms.

 In my example I have defined 4 wrapper functions that are calling underlying Modetdb udfs: